SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Unlike Boolean conditions, you can't combine availability conditions using logical operators like ``&&`` and ``||``.
-Instead of using ``!`` to negate an availability condition, use an unavailability condition, which as the following form:
+Instead of using ``!`` to negate an availability condition, use an unavailability condition, which has the following form:

 .. syntax-outline::